spacelift-io/user-documentation/docs/concepts/policy/README.md

 !!! info
     This example comes from our [test Terraform repo](https://github.com/spacelift-io/terraform-starter){: rel="nofollow"}, which gives you hands-on experience with most Spacelift functionalities within 10-15 minutes.

-1. On the _Policies_ tab, click the name of the policy to edit in the workbench.
+1. On the _Enforce Guardrails_ > _Policies_ tab, click the name of the policy to edit in the workbench.
 2. Click **Show simulation panel** on the right-hand side of the screen.
     ![Show simulation panel button](<../../assets/screenshots/Simulation-panel.png>)
 3. If your policy has been evaluated and sampled, you will see the policy body on the left-hand side of the screen and a dropdown with timestamped evaluations (inputs) on the right-hand side.
 The evaluations are color-coded based on their outcomes.